tiagovaz/fastapi_demo/README.md

 # FastAPI Demo for SysDev Course

-This project is a basic FastAPI application prepared for a System Development course (college level).
+This project is a basic To-Do FastAPI application prepared for a System Development course (college level).
 The idea is to progressively demonstrate a basic frontend/backend/database integration, as I've seen many students having trouble to understand the 'magic' behind a dynamic website in the beginning of the course.

-I also present them a simple deployment strategy in a Linux server using systemd, uvicorn and nginx.
+I also encourage them to perform a simple deployment in a Linux server using systemd, uvicorn and nginx.

 The idea is to start from a basic non-persistent single-file application, then